 Exchange

-Exchange is a labour of love I'll probably work on for the rest of my life.
-It's based on the iconic lettering that adorns the old Fruit & Produce Exchange on East Terrace.
+Exchange is a long-term love project I’ll probably keep revisiting for years.
+It’s based on the beautiful lettering on the old Fruit & Produce Exchange building on East Terrace, Adelaide.

 Currently in its third iteration.